Walk of Punishment: In Astapor

+In the slaver city of Astapor, Daenerys and her followers debate on whether or not to purchase the highly trained slave army known as the Unsullied.
+She eventually negotiates with their owner, Kraznys, for all 8,000 of them by including one of her dragons in the sale, along with demanding his translator Missandei join her.

 In King's Landing

 Tywin plans to have Baelish wed Lysa Arryn to deprive Robb of allies, and names Tyrion the new Master of Coin.
 Discovering that, as treasurer, Baelish borrowed millions in gold from Tywin and tens of millions from the Iron Bank of Braavos, Tyrion fears his father will not forgive the debt and the Iron Bank may fund the Crown's enemies.
 Tyrion also rewards Podrick with prostitutes, later surprised to learn they refused payment.

 At Dragonstone

 As Melisandre prepares to sail for an unknown destination, Stannis begs her to give him another son, but she says he does not have the strength and her magic requires king's blood, which must be acquired from others who share Stannis' blood.